milovanderlinden/blackarch-site/_posts/2014-10-07-iso-released.md

 * fixed blackarch keyring issue
 * disabled dhcpcd service
 * upgraded menu entries for awesome, openbox and fluxbox
-* upgraded tools
+* upgraded packages
-* added a bunch of new tools (contains now more than 1050 tools)
+* added a bunch of new packages (contains now more than 1050 packages)
 * upgraded archiso profile
 * and more ...